ScottLindley/maze/README.md

 #### Solve the Maze

 Now that the maze is structured in memory nicely, we can solve it.
-For this step I used a iterative breadth first search using a queue.
+For this step I used an iterative breadth first search using a queue.
 But here's the trick: the queue is a *max heap*.
 This means that each node that gets pushed into the queue has a priority level.
 That priority is computed using the distance from a node to the maze exit.
 These nodes will bubble up to the top of the queue in order of priority.
 That way, we bias our decisions towards paths that are heading in the general direction of the exit.
 While not always the correct decision, it helps us to find the optimal path should there be more than one solution through the maze.
-The nodes are marked with a `cameFrom` property that leaves breadcrums in the form of pointers to previous nodes along the path.
+The nodes are marked with a `cameFrom` property that leaves breadcrumbs in the form of pointers to previous nodes along the path.
 Below I've marked the nodes along the solution path in blue.

 ![Solution Nodes](./readme_assets/solution_nodes.png "Solution Nodes")

-Now we can just start at the `finish` node and walk backwards following our `cameFrom` pointers, painting blue lines along the way.
+Now we can simply start at the `finish` node and walk backwards following our `cameFrom` pointers, painting blue lines along the way.

 ![Solution Path](./readme_assets/solution_path.png "Solution Path")